Machine learning with neural networks: Summary

 \section{Summary}

-In this Chapter it was shown how Hopfield networks can perform optimisation tasks, exploring the energy function with stochastic Hopfield dynamics.
-This approach is equivalent to the Markov-chain Monte-Carlo algorithm.
+This Chapter dealt with the Boltzmann distribution.
+Two main points are, first, that the stochastic McCulloch-Pitts dynamics (\ref{eqn:C3S2StochasticRule}) has the Boltzmann distribution as a steady state.
+Second, the update rule (\ref{eqn:C3S2StochasticRule}) is a special case of the Markov-chain Monte-Carlo algorithm, for Hopfield models with the energy function (\ref{eq:H}).
+Since this algorithm tends to decrease the energy function, it can be used to solve complex optimisation problems.
 In simulated annealing one gradually reduces the noise level as the simulation proceeds.
-This mimics the slow cooling of a physical system, an efficient way of bringing the system into its global optimum.
+This mimics the slow cooling of a physical system, usually an efficient way of bringing the system into its global optimum.

+Boltzmann machines are generalisations of Hopfield networks that can learn distributions of binary data by iteratively changing the weights and thresholds until the corresponding Boltzmann distribution approximates the data distribution.
+The learning rule is derived using gradient ascent on a target function, in this case the log-likelihood.
+A related idea is used for training deep neural networks with stochastic gradient descent (Part \ref{part:supervised}).
+To learn general input distributions of binary patterns requires hidden neurons, also this is a central topic of Part \ref{part:supervised}.
+Since Boltzmann machines with many hidden neurons are hard to train, one removes connections that are not needed.
+Restricted Boltzmann machines have connections only between visible and hidden neurons.